Jialin-1290/DS4420-Project/README.md

 - `sarimax_all.csv`
 - `bayesian_all.csv`

 ## Model 1: Time Series Model (SARIMAX)

-This model uses a price-based SARIMAX model to predict stock prices for 8 large technology stocks.
+This model uses a log-price-based SARIMAX model to predict stock prices for 8 large technology stocks.

 ### Objective
 The goal of this model is to predict future stock prices.